Amet13/ODYSSEY/Documentation/USER_GUIDE.md

 - **Toggle:** Use the toggle switch to enable or disable automatic runs (2 days prior at 6 p.m.).
 - **Disabled:** Disabled configurations won't run automatically.

-### 💤 Sleep and Autorun Reliability

-- ODYSSEY schedules automatic runs two days prior at 6:00 p.m.
-If your Mac is sleeping at that time, the run may be missed.
-- To ensure reliability, keep your Mac awake around 6:00 p.m. on autorun days.
-You can use third-party utilities such as [Caffeine](https://www.caffeine-app.net) to temporarily prevent sleep.

 #### ✏️ Edit Configuration

 - **Edit:** Click the pencil icon to edit a configuration.